 NetSol CONNECT was launched in early 2000 in Karachi, Pakistan's largest city.
 Prior to NetSol CONNECT's technology being brought to Karachi, the concept of high speed "ISP" backbone infrastructure was new in Pakistan.
 NetSol was the first company to turn such concept into reality.
 In the past two years, NetSol CONNECT has become the second largest high speed and fast access ISP in Karachi.
 NetSol believes the ISP space is still in its infancy and the growth prospects are extremely good.
 By the end of Fiscal year 2002, the direct membership was over 40,000 subscribers.
 The main competitor of NetSol CONNECT has a subscriber base in the range of 40,000-50,000 in Karachi and has been in business for over 7 years.
-NetSol CONNECT has been able to attract a number of local and multi-national corporate clients in addition to individual retail customers.
-NetSol IR, a brand of NetSol Connect, was ranked by Pakistan's Ministry of Science & Technology as one of the leading brands in the regional markets of Karachi, Pakistan with respect to high-speed connectivity and service.
-NetSol IR's rapid growth has contributed over 25% to NetSol's revenue.
-The retail business continues to hold steady accounting for close to 60% of NetSol CONNECT's revenue while corporate clients accounted for 40%.
-The new partnership with Akhtar Computers is designed to rollout the services of connectivity and wireless to the Pakistani national market.
+The partnership with Akhtar Computers is designed to rollout the services of connectivity and wireless to the Pakistani national market.
+This subsidiary contributed 14% of the revenues in fiscal year 2004, with \$779,000 in revenues.

 Akhtar, one of the oldest established computer companies in the UK, is well recognized as a provider of managed Internet services, integrated networks, both local area networks and wide area networks, as well as metropolitan area networks within the UK.

-Akhtar's proprietary broadband technologies and solutions will provide NetSol CONNECT a technologically strong platform for strengthening its telecommunications infrastructure within Pakistan with a goal of becoming a leading provider of broadband Internet access to both residential and commercial users.
+Akhter's proprietary broadband technologies and solutions will provide NetSol CONNECT a technologically strong platform for strengthening its telecommunications infrastructure within Pakistan with a goal of becoming a leading provider of broadband Internet access to both residential and commercial users.

-The initial stage of the agreement provides NetSol with an investment of up to \$1 million in early 2004 in cash to launch a broadband infrastructure in Karachi, the largest business hub in Pakistan.
+The initial stage of the agreement provides NetSol with an investment of up to \$1 million in cash to launch a broadband infrastructure in Karachi, the largest business hub in Pakistan.
 The initial infrastructure will provide a 155MB backbone and a 5MB broadband to customer premises using a proprietary broadband technology and an infrastructure consisting of 20 hubs.
 After the successful launch of the initial six-month beta program to Karachi's residential and commercial customers, additional rollouts of the hubs are scheduled in Lahore and Islamabad within a 12-month period.
 The second investment into the program could provide up to \$20 million to create the first Terabit backbone in Pakistan.
 This will allow NetSol to provide data, voice, video and other multi-media services to major cities within Pakistan.

-NetSol Akhtar Pvt Ltd. shall continue to aggressively seek revenues to growth.
+NetSol Akhter Pvt Ltd. shall continue to aggressively seek revenues to growth.